PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Simplify-Module-Manifests.md

 ### Add a `-BackwardCompatible` parameter to `New-ModuleManifest`

 @iSazonov proposed we consider adding a `-BackwardCompatible` switch parameter to `New-ModuleManifest`.
-When that parameter is used, the manifest would be generated in a backward compatible format with new values being stored in `PrivateData`.
+When that parameter is used, the manifest would be generated in a 3.0 compatible format with new values being stored in `PrivateData`.
 Otherwise, it would generate the manifest in the latest format with new values stored at the root.

-Based on how parameters have been added in recent versions, that would work for now, but going forward how would this work?
-For example, if one or more new keys are added to PowerShell 7, and then others in 7.x or 8, how would you generate a manifest to target the appropriate downlevel version?
-For that reason, I don't believe this is a good option to move forward with.
+My main question about this approach is, is it easier to follow than using the value of `-PowerShellVersion` to generate the right manifest?
+I don't feel that it is.
+Further, if one or more new keys are added to PowerShell 7, and then more added to 7.x or 8 or 9, etc. would generation of manifests that work with each of those versions be possible this way?
+Unless I'm mistaken, this would require `-PowerShellVersion` anyway, so that is probably a better approach to take.

 ### General consideration to keep in mind